james-stevens/dns-gslb/README.md

 This would allow very loaded servers to shed load to other servers.
 Obviously, this assumes spare capacity somewhere in the system, but if the system lacks enough capacity there's nothing DNS can do to solve that.
 Although slowing the rate of DNS responses, to reduce load, may result in a better outcome for the host than taking excess client traffic and crashing the server!

+## How this Provides Load Balancing

+The number of client requests a POP receives will be directly proportional to the number of DNS requests it answers.
+This means the service operator has extremely fine control over the number of requests that goes to each POP.

+Using something as simple as a single line firewall rule the service operator can throttle the number of DNS queries the service sees & answers, so controlling the amount of load that POP gets, with any exceeds load shed to other POPs.

+## How this Provides Failover

+A POP, where the server or connectivity is down, will stop answering DNS queries, so will stop receiving client requests within the timeout set by the service operator (see the example below).

+Where the failure is intermittent, e.g. the connectivity has become intermittent or lossy, the number of client requests received will be reduced in the ratio of the number of DNS requests that do not get answered, with clients being sent to the next nearest POP instead.

+## How this Provides Geo-Targetting

+When the client's DNS resolver resolves the host name of the service, it will accept the answer from the POP that gets its answer back to the resolver first.
+This will be the network-nearest POP and will answer with the IP Address of that POP, thus sending the clients of that resolver to the network-nearest POP.

+From then onwards the resolver will prefer to use this POP for resolving the host name of the service as it is the fastest to respond.
+But if the nearest POP starts to fail to respond, the resolver will mark it as down and use the next nearest.

+Resolvers will also periodically check the response time of all POP to ensure it is still using the fastest.

+## How this Provides D/DoS Protection

+When an attacker targets the service, if they start by resolving the service then launching an attack against the IP Address they have received, they will only be attacking one of many POPs.

+While the POP is being attacked, it will be difficult for that POP to get DNS responses back to the client's resolvers, so the clients resolvers will get responses from other POPs first and send the client to the other POPs, that are clear of attack.

+Therefore, in this scenario, one POP gets attacked and all client get sent to the POPs that are free from attack.

+If the attacker re-resolves the host name periodically, then they will simply end up switching their attack from one POP to another, and the service will react by switching the clients to the POPs that are not getting attacked.

+If the attacker tries to attack all POPs by continuously re-resolving the service host name, this will be relatively easy to detect & mitigate against, e.g. give the attacker a localhost IP Address as the answer.

+To attack all POPs without being prevented, the attacker would have to pre-resolve the service hostname from multiple location around the internet, make a list of all the IP Addresses returned and attack all of them simultaneously.
+While this is possible, it would represent a much more sophisticated style of attack than commonly seen.

 ## An Example Configuration - The Old Way